 For example, if you have a first mortgage of $400,000 and a second mortgage of $50,000, the monthly mortgage payment will be a lot lower on the second, even if the mortgage rate is high (and they can be).
 That’s the saving grace.

 As mentioned, several loan types are available.
-Second mortgages are offered with both adjustable rates and fixed-rate options, with home equity loans typically fixed and HELOCs variable rate loans tied to the prime rate.
-They may also feature balloon payments.
+Second mortgages are offered with both adjustable rates and fixed-rate options.

 If you go with a fixed option, expect the rate to be higher at the outset because you’re paying for the relative safety and stability of a rate that won’t adjust.

-Definitely take the time to compare rates, as you would on a first mortgage.
+Definitely take the time to compare rates, as you would on a first mortgage, as they can vary considerably by bank/lender.

 Advantages of Second Mortgages

-- May produce a lower overall interest rate
+- May produce a lower overall blended interest rate

-- Or keep loan amount below conforming limit
+- Or keep the loan amount below the conforming limit

 As mentioned earlier, these second mortgages allow homeowners to come in with a smaller down payment, or no down payment at all.

-Second mortgages in the form of piggyback loans also allow homeowners to avoid paying PMI, or private mortgage insurance.
+Second mortgages in the form of piggyback loans also allow homeowners to avoid paying private mortgage insurance.

-Additionally, breaking up your total loan amount between a 1st and 2nd mortgage may allow you to keep your first mortgage under the conforming loan limit, which should help you obtain a lower interest rate if you’re in jumbo loan territory.
+In addition, breaking up your loan amount between a 1st and 2nd mortgage may allow you to keep the first under the conforming loan limit.

-Second mortgages can also be opened after the purchase transaction is complete, as a home equity loan or home equity line of credit.
+Second mortgages can also be opened after the purchase transaction is complete.

 Disadvantages of Second Mortgages